Takeshi's Castle: Philippines

-It was first shown on the Intercontinental Broadcasting Corporation TV network in 1989 as a Filipino-dubbed show.
+It was first shown on IBC in 1990 as a Filipino-dubbed show.
 Later episodes contained interludes shot on a studio with actors Anjo Yllana as Takesh and Smokey Manoloto as "Iwakura" providing the commentary with a gravelly Japanese accent, which was later dropped in favor of their natural voices.
 The Filipino production crew also developed on their relationship, with Iwakura often trying to trick Takeshi on several occasions.
 One episode which resulted in the contestants' victory was even written as Takeshi's worst nightmare; when Iwakura finally wakes him up, Takeshi is so traumatized that he asks to call off a scheduled taping.
 Makers of the malt drink brand Ovaltine created an in-show mini contest as part of a product endorsement deal in 1991.
 In this version, the names given to most of the challenges are translated from their original Japanese such as "Devil's Maze" for the Honeycomb and Square Mazes, "Flying Mushroom" for Mushroom Trip, and "Sumo Wrestling" for Sumo Rings.

 The IBC episodes of Takeshi's Castle were later rerun on SBN during 1993 and 1994.
 The show was not edited as before at IBC.

-Takeshi's Castle enjoyed a revival in the Philippines in 2006.
+Takeshi's Castle enjoyed a revival in the Philippines on 2 October 2006.
 This time around, comedians Joey de Leon and Ryan Yllana (Anjo's younger brother) provide the commentary as fictional characters shogun Shintaro "Taru" Gokoyami who is Takeshi's right-hand man and sumo wrestler Kakawate Takehome, the leader of the Takeshi Gundan, fictional in the sense that there are no such characters in the original cast.
 Initially, the two provide play-by-play commentary, but they as well as some added characters reduced themselves to skits and commentary in between clips of the show.
 Later, as part of Q's first anniversary, Anjo finally appeared alongside the new cast, reprising his role as "prince" Takeshi.